Erase the Internet

 #

 How could I possibly have come to this conclusion?
-I am writing this entry – a diatribe you might call it – to explain it myself before it happens.
+I am creating this page – a diatribe you might call it – to explain it myself before it happens.
 Perhaps I’ll revise it as time passes.
 Perhaps one day you’ll come back and this will all be gone.
 For now, I have determined that in less than 4000 days, the internet will be wiped out, either by me or by forces out of my control.
 For after all, I can’t be the only one that has come to this conclusion, can I?

 #